 When the world allows it, we enjoy traveling as a family.
 Most of our trips are to visit family around the US and give our daughter the best chance to spend time with her family and explore the different cultures and experiences the US has to offer.
 We spend a lot of our vacation time at my parents’ farm in Maine.
 This farm allows for everyone to run, climb and search for sea glass on the beach.
 What better way to let kids (and adults) be kids?

-We know as you consider entering this adoption journey you are facing some of the most difficult decisions of your life.
-We would hope through this process that we can be there to support you as much as you would like and keep the lines of communication open after the baby is born.
+We know as you consider entering this adoption journey, you are facing some of the most difficult decisions of your life.
+We hope to be able to support you through this process as much or as little as you would like.
+No child can have too many people who love them and we will maintain a level of openness that fits everyone and puts the baby’s needs first.
 Our entire family is excited to welcome a new member to our family.
-We hope and pray that God gives everyone, especially you, the courage to give this child the best life possible and the support to face the tremendous heartbreak that is sure to arise.
+We hope and pray that God supports you through this journey and that in the end you find peace with your decision.